nus-cts-lab/Qualtrics-2025/PST 2/README_PST2.md

 ![alt text](assets/13.PNG)

-Here, there should be a block for your Ambiguous Scenarios Task (or whatever it is named).
-On the block containing your Ambiguous Scenarios Task, click on **"Add Below"**.
+Here, there should be a block for your Probes Scenario Task (or whatever it is named).
+On the block containing your Probes Scenario Task, click on **"Add Below"**.

 ![alt text](assets/14.PNG)